 Include all of the rooms in your home as well as all windows and doors.

-The grid you draw will serve as the foundation for the rest of your planning and helps when reviewing the plan with your family, so do your best to draw it to scale so it is as clear and accurate as possible.
+The grid you draw will serve as the foundation for the rest of your planning and helps when reviewing the plan with your family, so do your best to draw it to scale, so it is as clear and accurate as possible.
 It would also be helpful to have a fire safety checklist and apartment fire escape.
 These planned resources will ensure you have an idea of how to react before an emergency takes place and can save you valuable reaction time.

 Use your map to determine all possible exits and escape routes in the event of a fire.